John Everett Millais

 John Everett Millais (1829-96)

-The Victorian English painter and book illustrator John Everett Millais was an infant prodigy, associated initially with the Pre-Raphaelites, who became an extremely rich and fashionable portraitist.
+The Victorian English painter and book illustrator John Everett Millais - associated initially with the Pre-Raphaelites - was an infant prodigy, who became an extremely rich and fashionable portraitist.
 Indeed, his virtuoso portrait art, at times on a par with other 19th-century greats like John Singer Sargent and Thomas Eakins, helped him to become one of the first "rock-star" celebrities of English figurative painting.
-In his final year he was elected President of the Royal Academy in London.
+A hugely visible figure in Victorian art, he was elected President of the Royal Academy in London.

 TOP PAINTERS IN ENGLAND